adaltas/node-csv/readme.md

 Running the tests
 -----------------

 Tests are executed with expresso.
-To install it, simple use `npm install expresso`.
+To install it, simple use `npm install -g expresso`.

 To run the tests
-	expresso -I lib test/*
+	expresso test

-To develop with the tests watching at your changes
-	expresso -w -I lib test/*

-To instrument the tests
-	expresso -I lib --cov test/*

 Contributors
 ------------